Step-by-step guide

 Implement model selection logic

 Build a routing layer in your backend that inspects incoming requests and forwards them to the appropriate model.
 If you use LLMWise, this is a single API call with the model set to Auto, or you can specify exact models per request.
-The OpenAI-compatible endpoint means no SDK changes regardless of which model handles the request.
+Switching models is just changing one string because the request shape stays stable.

 4